-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, customer relations management, or CRM, software specialist salesforce.com (NYS: CRM) has received the dreaded one-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, customer relations management software specialist salesforce.com (NYS: CRM) has received the dreaded one-star ranking.

 With that in mind, let's take a closer look at Salesforce's business and see what CAPS investors are saying about the stock right now.